info@digisnare.com +91-9901553321

 1. Focus:

 Upskilling focuses on acquiring new skills or enhancing existing skills within the same field or industry.
+For instance, enrolling in web design and development training can sharpen your existing technical skills.

 2. Career Path:

 Upskilling aims to advance within one's current career path by acquiring additional skills relevant to the existing job or industry.
+For example, professionals can take SEO training to enhance their marketing career.

 Reskilling involves changing career paths by acquiring skills that are applicable to a different job role or industry.
+One can explore data analytics training to move into a data-focused role.

 3. Scope of Change:

 Upskilling involves incremental changes in skill sets to adapt to evolving job requirements or technological advancements within the same field.
+For instance, graphic design training can help designers stay updated with the latest tools.

 Reskilling involves a more significant change as individuals may need to learn completely new skills unrelated to their current expertise to pursue opportunities in a different field.